terramate-io/terramate-docs/concepts/code-generation.md

 Terramate chooses code generation over abstraction to enable backward compatibility and integrations with all supporting tooling.
 By generating, e.g., native Terraform code, you can use Terramate with all supporting tooling without requiring any additional integration.
-Stacks in Terramate are native environments by default, like Terraform or OpenTofu root modules, which is why generating code with Terramate doesn't cause any lock-in.
+Stacks in Terramate are native environments by default, like Terraform or OpenTofu root modules, which is why generating code with Terramate doesn't cause any lock-ins.
 You can off-board Terramate at any point in time from your project without any migration effort.

 In addition, generation code allows for all STA ("Static Code Analysis") tools to be integrated with Terramate, meaning